samanthamoss87/Project-1/README..md

 ### Language

  - In the Nav bar (on every above 768px) the Contact us link that is in the right-hand corner will move over and be centralised and there will be a language change option.
 So, customer around the world will be able to read the Content in their language.
 As seen in my Figma design.
+ - Project 2 - The language option of French has been added but i would like to implement more Lanuage options

 ### Search Section
  - In the Nav bar (on every above 768px) the Contact us link that is in the right-hand corner will move into the middle and next to the language section will be a magnifying glass for the search section.
 As seen in my Figma design.